Security Policy - TerminaLLM

 - Release notes

-- This security policy
+- This SECURITY.md file

 - GitHub security advisories (for vulnerabilities)